mcfisch/cspl/README.md

 ### Locally
 - BASH script to control overall process
-- Terraform to manage installation/maintenance
+- Terraform to manage installation/maintenance (in progress)
-- AWS-CLI for direct communication with AWS API
+- AWS-CLI for direct communication with AWS API (likely not necessary as TF has its own module for this)

+## Encountered Issues I need to solve
+- `terraform apply` fails when trying to install NGINX and echo'ing out the html file is enabled, need to find another way to submit the file
+- Generating dynamic SSH key doesn't work yet, but static keys do work

 ## Open Questions / Topics to Check
-- Which ELB service to use, classic or application? (need to read)
+- ~~Which ELB service to use, classic or application? (need to read)~~ classic ELB
-- Is a security group necessary when using ELB? (reading as well)
+- ~~Is a security group necessary when using ELB? (reading as well)~~ yes, cec. groups necessary and implemented
-- DNS
+- DNS (probably unneeded here)

 ## Script: Tasks to Cover
 - Check if service is already existing, verify status